andrescrdn/FPGA_workshop/README.md

 ### Vivado counter

-The fists exercise consists of creating a Vivado project using a counter coded in verilog.
+The firts exercise consists of creating a Vivado project using a counter coded in verilog.

 The steps followed are detailed here: